 Conventional Implants: 1st and 2nd Stage Placement

-If your dentist feels you are suitable for Immediate Function Implants you will only go through with the 1st stage of implant treatment (please refer to above diagrams).
+If your dentist feels you are suitable for Immediate Function Implants you will only go through with the 1st stage of implant treatment.
 After your initial consultations your dentist will place the implant in the jaw and immediately assess how firm the implant is.
 If the bone is strong and the implant is stable enough an instant attachment will go ahead.